Rigidity of Kleinian groups via self-joinings: measure theoretic criterion: Ergodicity and graph-conformal measure

 \subsection{Self-joinings of convex cocompact groups}

 In the rest of the section, we will consider the following special type of discrete subgroups of $G$.
 Let $\Ga<G_1$ be a Zariski dense convex cocompact subgroup and $\rho:\Ga\to G_2$ be a Zariski dense convex cocompact faithful representation.
-Define which is a discrete subgroup of $G$.
+Define the self-joining of $\Ga$ via $\rho$: which is a discrete subgroup of $G$.